OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

   }
 }

--- Additional functions required for the asset, such as onInitialize, onDeinitialize and export, -- are excluded here, to focus on the aspects specific to the point clouds.
+-- Additional functions required for the asset, such as onInitialize and onDeinitialize -- are excluded here, to focus on the aspects specific to the point clouds.
 See Asset wiki -- page for general information about the structure on an asset ...
 ```

 However, you will most likely want to update the size and coloring of the points, for example using a color map or by adding a sprite texture to use for rendering the points.
 See upcoming sections for details on how to configure the rendering and visuals of the points.

-There are also other specializations of the `RenderablePointCloud` type, that adds one or more specialized feature for the points, but `RenderablePointCloud` type renderable should be enough for most use cases.
-See further down for a list of point cloud specializations.

 ### Units